cottereau/CArl/README.md

 The main calling routine is `CArl.m`

 Some examples (in 1D and 2D) can be launched through use of the routine `Test.m` (see the corresponding help).
 The tests should run without any problem on computers with around 2Go.

-## C++ (WORK IN PROGRESS)

-A C++ implementation of CArl, saved in the folder "Cpp", is under development.
-Its main goal is to reproduce and expand the capabilities of the current MATLAB implementation.
-In the meantime, certain functions of the latter might be substituted by the former, using MATLAB’s [MEX-functions](http://fr.mathworks.com/help/matlab/matlab_external/introducing-mex-files.html).

-### IMPLEMENTED CODE

-* Efficient identification (linear, in most cases) of the intersections between the triangles/tetrahedrons of two meshings using an algorithm developed by [Gander *et al.*, 2009](http://link.springer.com/chapter/10.1007/978-3-642-02677-5_19)).
-The test executables `intersections_2D` and `intersections_3D` apply this algorithm to test 2D and 3D meshes, respectively.

-### PRE-REQUISITES

-The C++ version of this software depends on the following libraries

-* [Boost](http://www.boost.org), tested with version 1.58: `random` and `variant` libraries.
-* [CMake](http://www.cmake.org), tested with version 3.2.3: compilation.
-* [CGAL](http://www.cgal.org), tested with version 4.6: data structures and geometry methods.

-### INSTALLATION / COMPILATION

-1. `cd CArl/Cpp/Mesh_intersection`
-2. `cmake -DCGAL_DIR=[directory with the CGAL cmake files] .`
-3. `make`

-This will build the executables `intersections_2D` and `intersections_3D` inside the `Mesh_intersection`.
-Usually, the CGAL cmake files are found at the folder `${CGAL_ROOT}/cmake`. **DO NOT** use CGAL’s `cgal_create_CMakeLists` script - the `CMakeLists.txt` included with this code is already configured to compile the executables.